 - The title and signature of the authority issuing the warrant

-As an example, Orange County’s site requests the name of the person on the warrant and their date of birth.
+As an example, Orange County’s arrest warrants are on a website that requests the name of the person on the warrant and their date of birth.
 Be careful if you just request a warrant check using a name alone.
-Someone could have the same name in your county!
+Someone could have the same name in your county.

 Complete a Free Case Evaluation form now